pydio/pydio-doc-admin-guide/2_running_cells_in_production/3_best_practices/0_recommended_architecture.md

-One of the first question of system admin before installing Cells is how to select a suitable setup.
-How to organize the services of Cells in an existed infrastructure that satisfies general requirements:
+One of the first question of a system administrator before installing Cells is how to select a suitable setup.
+How to organize the services of Cells in an existing infrastructure while satisfying general requirements:

-- Assure the availability of service
+- Ensure the service availability
-- Optimized resource usage
+- Optimize resource usage
-- Low cost of maintenance
+- Maintain at low cost

 This article tries to figure out some typical use cases at different scales.
 It gives you some hardware configurations to start with.
-However, in the real life, 10 users with 10k uploaded files per days require more resources than a setup where 1000 users with only 100 upload files.
+However, in the real life, 10 users with 10k uploaded files per days require more resources than a setup where 1000 users upload only 100 per day.
 To decide whether setup is a good fit for your case, you should prepare the answer for following questions:

-- How many user you have?
+- How many users do you have?
-- Estimated of number of existed files and the growth rate of data over the time?
+- Do you have a rough estimation of the number of existing files and **the growth rate of data over the time**?

-Cells was designed and developed based on microservice architecture.
-This architectural style allows Cells be installed as a collection of services.
-Each service is independently deployable.
+Beside the usual "N-tier" architecture that recommends splitting storage from compute, Cells micro-service architecture allows each service to be independently deployable.
 They can run in either the same server or in different servers in the network.

+## Architecture Samples

-## All-In-One Server
+### A - All-In-One Server

 This setup is suitable for a small organization with limited IT resource.
 All services and DB are installed in a single server.
-You can go quickly with this setup but over the time, the maintenance become complicate.
+You can start quickly with this setup but over the time, system may reach limitations and the maintenance may become complex.

 **Hardware configuration example**

 - 4 cores CPU
 - 8 G RAM
 - Local disk storage

-## Minimal Production Setup
+### B - Minimal Production Setup

-Keeping the database out of application server is always a good approach and Cells is not an exceptional case.
+Serving the database on a different server is always a good approach and Cells does not make exception on this.
 Some organizations maintain a central DB server for all application to optimize the cost of maintenance.
-With this setup, you can profit the existed DB server or install a personalized DB server for Cells.
+With this setup, you can connect to an existing DB server, or install a personalized DB server for Cells.

 **Hardware configuration example**